-You're likely to start by first talking to your family doctor.
-Depending on the results of the initial evaluation, your doctor may refer you to a specialist, such as a psychologist, psychiatrist or other mental health professional.
+You're likely to start by first talking to your primary care provider.
+Depending on the results of the initial evaluation, he or she may refer you to a specialist, such as a psychologist, psychiatrist or other mental health professional.

 What you can do